 AJD students who start in the fall complete their coursework in August of the second year and can sit for the bar the following winter.
 Students admitted into the Fall Start AJD program must meet a GPA requirement to continue in the AJD program.
 Students who do not meet the GPA requirement will continue with the traditional program.

-As an AJD student, you'll have full-access to Vermont Law School's curriculum, clinical programs, and editorial opportunities while completing your law degree in two years (two summer, fall and spring terms).
-Even within the condensed schedule, you'll have time to participate in all campus groups and are eligible for the Vermont Law Review or the Vermont Journal of Environmental Law.
+As an AJD student, whether Summer Start AJD Honors or Fall Start AJD, you'll have full access to Vermont Law School's curriculum, clinical programs, and experiential opportunities while completing your law degree in two years.
+Even within the condensed schedule, you'll have time to participate in all student groups and be eligible to work on the Vermont Law Review or the Vermont Journal of Environmental Law.

-During the second summer, you can specialize in Environmental Law or design your own concentration in Energy Law, Dispute Resolution, or International Law.
-You might choose to spend the summer as a student-attorney in one of VLS’ clinical programs (link to Experiential Learning.)
+In your second summer of the AJD program, take advantage of Vermont Law School's world-renowned Summer Session during which you can specialize in Environmental Law or design your own concentration in Energy Law, Dispute Resolution, or International Law.
+Or you might choose to spend the summer as a student-attorney in one of the school's clinical programs.

 For more information about Accelerated Juris Doctor options at Vermont Law School, please contact our Admissions Office.